sven-hash/docs/content/run-nym-nodes/mixnodes.md

 During the `init` process you will have the option to change the `http_api`, `verloc` and `mixnode` ports from their default settings.
 If you wish to change these in the future you can edit their values in the `config.toml` file created by the initialization process, which is located at `~/.nym/mixnodes/<your-id>/`.

 {{% notice info %}}
 If you do update anything in your `config.toml` file, remember to restart your mixnode process for the changes to take effect.
 {{% /notice %}}

 ## Claim your mixnode in Telegram to recieve tokens

-Testnet Finney, which works with version 0.10.x of the Nym mixnode, introduces the concept of "mixnode bonding".
-Each mixnode operator needs to get tokens, and bond them in our blockchain, in order to enter Testnet Finney.
+Testnet {{< param testnetName >}}, which works with version 0.10.x of the Nym mixnode, introduces the concept of "mixnode bonding".
+Each mixnode operator needs to get tokens, and bond them in our blockchain, in order to enter Testnet {{< param testnetName >}}.

 To claim your mixnode, run the `sign` command, and provide your Telegram username: